programmfabrik/easydb-documentation/content/technical/plugins/webhooks/webhook.en.md

 **http://\<easydb-server\>/api/v1/plugin/base/webhook-plugin/webhook/example-plugin/example**

-In order for this webhook to work, It's necessary to do the following steps:
+In order for this webhook to work, it's necessary to do the following steps:

-1. Configure the webhook in the configuration.yml
+	1. Configure the webhook in the configuration.yml:

-	The example plugin config looks like this:
+	* The example plugin config looks like this:

 	```yml
 	plugin:
 	  name: example-plugin